SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Operational Considerations {#operational}

-Networks manage traffic using traffic policing and shaping.
-This includes discarding, reducing the priority beyond a specified bandwidth and delaying to meet a bandwidth limit among others.
+Traffic policing and shaping are enforced in ingress/egress network points for various reasons (protect the network against attacks, ensure conformance with a trafic profile, etc.).
+Out-of-profile trafic may be discarded, or assigned another class (e.g., using Lower Effort Per-Domain Behavior (LE PDB) {{?RFC3662}}), or delayed to meet a bandwidth limit among others.
+The exact behavior is policy-based and deployment-specific.

 The entire set of operations to manage traffic is beyond the scope of this document.
 This section focuses on operational constraints that impact  server – network, and host – network modes of sending metadata.